Today’s blog is about the history of container shelter. It’s the innovative adaptation of an old invention.

 Their easy-to-install framework has the flexibility to be mounted on various container configuration providing the highest quality weather protection systems covers to the widest imaginable range of assets in most market sectors including military, community, industrial, mining, construction, aviation and, of course, agriculture.
 Allshelter weather protection systems are easy to take down and transport in case of relocation.

-Whether it is a short term project for temporary storage or a long term storage needing something flexible and efficient, Allshelter weather protection systems has the enduring response to the essential reason people build to create shelter and protection from danger.
+So whether it is a short term project for temporary storage or a long term storage needing something flexible and efficient, Allshelter weather protection systems has the enduring response to the essential reason people build to create shelter and protection from danger.